BrijenMakwana/ShoppingList/README.md

 <img src="https://github.com/BrijenMakwana/ShoppingList/blob/main/assets/icon.png" width="200" height="200" style="border-radius:50px;">

 This project is a Mobile App to mange your shopping list.
 You can add new items for shopping, check or uncheck them and even delete it.
 All the data are stored in Firebase.
+This project performs all the CRUD operation with Firebase Firestore.

 ***Download the app from [Play Store](https://play.google.com/store/apps/details?id=com.brijenmakwana.ShoppingCart)***